kak2008/Weather/README.md

 # Weather

-Weather is an iOS weather application developed in Swift 2.0.
+Weather is an iOS weather application developed in Swift 3.0.

+## Installation
+In order to run this app.
+Download the repository, open it on XCode, build & run.

 ### Screenshots

 ![alt tag](https://github.com/kak2008/Weather/blob/master/Screenshots/Screen%20Shot%202017-07-09%20at%201.02.47%20PM.png)

 ## Requirements
 * Xcode 7.3
-* Swift 2.0
+* Swift 3.0

 ## License
 Copyright (c) 2016 Anish Kodeboyina.